But fundamentals don't always carry the day. "You can have a period of time where the market moves on technicals," Holtzman says.

 "Even if the price goes down, at least you're getting some income," says Russ Kinnel, director of mutual fund research at Morningstar.
 "It's a nice way to supplement income if you're retired."

-However, the recent popularity of dividend stocks cause some market pundits to wonder if they’re currently overvalued.
+However, the recent popularity of dividend stocks causes some market pundits to wonder if they’re currently overvalued.
 Also, beware of funds with extremely high yields.
 That could be a sign that companies are taking outsized risk and are headed for declines.

 Most experts advise diversifying among investment styles.
 "In the end, a balanced way of looking at things tends to create fewer errors," Heyman says.